On-Line-Education/vpn-lab/readme.md

 Dev Setup
 --
 For developing run in the terminal <code>npm run dev</code>.
 It will report errors and logs for backend and frontend.
+Remember to set correct api url in client/config.js

 Testing VPN Docker